Dariasnn/M2_Project-SITRINEO/README.md

 Models particle trajectories within the SITRINEO setup.
 Implements multiple scattering effects and different B field conditions.
-Outputs simulation data in ROOT format, and uncertainty results.
+Outputs simulation data in ROOT format, and uncertainty results. trajectory() : trajectory through a uniforme B field trajectory3B() : trajectory through a 3 region B field trajectory_comparison() : comparison of the two trajectories above trajectory_scattered() : trajectory through a uniform B field but with multiple scattering at each plane simple_vs_scattered() : comparison of the uncertainty on position with multiple scattering trajectory_error() : uncertainty on position with only a uniform B field trajectory_error3B() : uncertainty on position using a 3 region B field